SoarGroup/Soar/Release/readme.txt

 	http://code.google.com/p/soar/issues/list

 [Important Changes]

+There have been performance, correctness, and stability improvements across the board, especially with the learning mechanisms, which are all disabled by default.

+Long-term identifiers are now integrated in all symbolic memory systems.
+More information on long-term identifiers can be found in section 4.2 of the Soar-SMem manual in the documentation folder.

 The allocate command has been added to Soar to allow agents to set aside memory before starting a run so that the cost of allocation is not incurred